 Any marketer, business or person who has a digital marketing strategy in place will be looking to assess its effectiveness by analysing acquisition reports in Google Analytics (GA).
 These help you to see the sources that are resulting in traffic to your website (and ultimately leads and sales), enabling you to figure out the ROI that your marketing strategies are having.
 While reports from GA are useful, you can hit a stumbling block when you see peaks and troughs of “Direct” traffic in your reports.

 Direct traffic is often misunderstood, but understanding it and fixing issues that can result in other channels being mis-attributed to direct is crucial.
 In this article, we’ve outlined the ways in which you can minimise the effect that direct traffic is having on your Analytics data and reports.

 What is direct traffic?

 Direct traffic is one of four types of traffic that Google Analytics tracks by default (the others being organic, paid and referral).
 It is sometimes defined as users typing the URL of the website directly into their browser, or reaching a site by clicking on a saved bookmark.
-However, direct traffic is much more than that.
+However, direct traffic is much more than that in your campaign tracking.

 According to Google’s own guidelines, “a session is processed as direct traffic when no information about the referral source is available, or when the referring source or search term has been configured to be ignored”.
-In other words, Google classes traffic as direct if it can’t classify it as belonging to one of the other channels.
+In other words, Google classes traffic as direct if it can’t classify it as belonging to one of the other channels such as organic traffic from search engines.

 Having direct traffic to your site is obviously no bad thing; direct traffic – like all traffic assuming it leads to conversions – is good traffic!
 The problem lies with the way in which Google Analytics reports direct traffic and, more specifically, what Analytics reports as direct traffic.